 Arthroscopy is the imaging of the inside of the joints by using fiberoptic devices.
-The method used in the past for diagnostic purposes, along with the developing technology, is used for diagnosis as well as for therapeutic purposes.
+The method used in the past for diagnostic purposes, is used for therapeutic purposes too along with the developing technology now.
 It is most commonly applied to the knee joint, as well as the shoulder, ankle, hip, elbow and wrist joints.

 Arthroscopy is required for final diagnosis.
 The most accurate diagnosis is made by arthroscopy.
 Diseases and injuries can cause damage to the bones, cartilage, joint ligaments, muscles and tendons.
 Arthroscopy detects these damages.